valsdav/ECAL_Weights_MC/PileupMC/README.md

 The ouput_file contains only some information for each event and the 5 extracted weights.
 If *complete_info_flag==1* more info are saved in the root file.

-To compile the code for lxplus6:
+To compile the code for lxplus6 (more machines on condor):
 ```bash
 source /cvmfs/sft.cern.ch/lcg/views/LCG_94python3/x86_64-slc6-gcc7-opt/setup.sh